ARTICLE I – FEES

 The Executive Committee shall have authority between general meetings to fill any vacancy not otherwise provided for.

-SECTION III – Recruitment and Admissions Managers Committee (RAMC)
+SECTION I – Recruitment Outreach and Planning Committee (ROPC)

-Each member institution is eligible to appoint one member to the RAMC
+Each member institution is eligible to appoint one member to ROPC.

 a. take responsibility for coordinating joint recruitment initiatives of member institutions;